VityaSchel/xp-to-bottles-fabric/README.md

 # XP to Bottles O' Enchantment

-Minecraft mod for 1.20.1 fabric
+Server-side minecraft mod for 1.20.1 fabric

+Hold glass bottles in any hand while collecting XP and they will convert into experience bottles!

 Made for [demovio.lol SMP](https://demovio.lol)